UoA-CARES/cares_reinforcement_learning/README.md

 # Utilities
 CARES RL provides a number of useful utility functions and classes for generating consistent results across the team.
 These utilities should be utilised in the new envrionments we build to test our approaches.

-## configurations.py
-Provides baseline dataclasses for environment, training, and algorithm configurations to allow for consistent recording of training parameters.

-## RLParser.py
-Provides a means of loading enevironment, training, and algorithm configurations through command line or configuration files.
-Enables consistent tracking of parameters when running training on various algorithms.

 ## Record.py
 The Record class allows data to be saved into a consistent format during training.
 This allows all data to be consistently formatted for plotting against each other for fair and consistent evaluation.